 What is Rolston’s Hockey Academy?

-Rolston’s Hockey Academy (RHA) is a progressive program that blends a student-athlete’s academics, hockey training, and character development all together, with the same group of boys every day who are working toward the same goal.
+Rolston’s Hockey Academy (RHA) is a progressive program that blends a student-athlete’s academics, hockey training, and character development all together, with the same group of players every day who are working toward the same goal.

 The staff has developed a schedule that is flexible enough to incorporate daily on and off-ice training around the students’ academic schedules.
 Woven into the program is also a character development component that is at times intentional and at other times, simply integrated into the other aspects of the program.